soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 	static struct pbuf *
 	dequeue (struct pbufqueue *q)

-Gets from the head of the queue.
+Gets a pbuf from the head of the queue.
+Returns NULL if the queue is empty.

 #### hurdtunif_device_update_mtu() ####